niplav/site/precision.md

 that there was something epistemically sketchy going on).
-It is certainly useful to use [probability resilience, and not imprecision, to communicate uncertainty](https://forum.effectivealtruism.org/s/dg852CXinRkieekxZ/p/m65R6pAAvd99BNEZL), but not but there is an adequate & finite limit to precision.
+It is certainly useful to use [probability resilience, and not imprecision, to communicate uncertainty](https://forum.effectivealtruism.org/s/dg852CXinRkieekxZ/p/m65R6pAAvd99BNEZL), but there is an adequate & finite limit to precision.

 I believe something similar is going on when people encounter others putting probabilities on claims: It appears like an